Lightning-AI/pytorch-lightning/docs/source-pytorch/common/checkpointing_expert.rst

 To enable saving the checkpoints asynchronously without blocking your training, you can configure :class:`~pytorch_lightning.plugins.io.async_plugin.AsyncCheckpointIO` plugin to ``Trainer``.

-It uses it's base ``CheckpointIO`` plugin's saving logic to save the checkpoint but performs the this operation asynchronously.
+It uses its base ``CheckpointIO`` plugin's saving logic to save the checkpoint but performs this operation asynchronously.
 By default, this base ``CheckpointIO`` will be set-up for you and all you need to provide is the ``AsyncCheckpointIO`` instance to the ``Trainer``.

 .. code-block:: python